Tajikistan: Politics

-Almost immediately after independence, Tajikistan was plunged into a civil war that saw various factions fighting one another.
-These factions were supported by foreign countries including Afghanistan, Iran, Pakistan, Uzbekistan and Russia.
+After independence, Tajikistan was plunged into a civil war.
+Factions were supported by foreign countries including Afghanistan, Iran, Pakistan, Uzbekistan and Russia.
 Russia and Iran focused on keeping peace in the warring nation to decrease the chances of U.S. or Turkish involvement.
-Most notably, Russia backed the pro-government faction and deployed troops from the Commonwealth of Independent States to guard the Tajikistan-Afghan border.
+Russia backed the pro-government faction and deployed troops from the Commonwealth of Independent States to guard the Tajikistan-Afghan border.
 All but 25,000 of the more than 400,000 ethnic Russians, who were mostly employed in industry, fled to Russia.
-By 1997, the war had ended after a peace agreement between the government and the Islamist-led opposition, a central government began to take form, with peaceful elections in 1999.
+By 1997, the war had ended after a peace agreement between the government and the Islamist-led opposition, and a central government began to take form, with peaceful elections in 1999.

-"Longtime observers of Tajikistan often characterize the country as profoundly averse to risk and skeptical of promises of reform, a political passivity they trace to the country's ruinous civil war," Ilan Greenberg wrote in a news article in The New York Times just before the country's November 2006 presidential election.
+"Longtime observers of Tajikistan often characterize the country as profoundly averse to risk and skeptical of promises of reform, a political passivity they trace to the country's ruinous civil war," Ilan Greenberg wrote in a news article in The New York Times before the country's November 2006 presidential election.

-Tajikistan is officially a republic, and holds elections for the presidency and parliament, operating under a presidential system.
-It is, however, a dominant-party system, where the People's Democratic Party of Tajikistan routinely has a vast majority in Parliament.
-Emomali Rahmon has held the office of President of Tajikistan continuously since November 1994.
-The Prime Minister is Kokhir Rasulzoda, the First Deputy Prime Minister is Matlubkhon Davlatov and the two Deputy Prime Ministers are Murodali Alimardon and Ruqiya Qurbanova.

-The parliamentary elections of 2005 aroused many accusations from opposition parties and international observers that President Emomali Rahmon corruptly manipulates the election process and unemployment.
-The most recent elections, in February 2010, saw the ruling PDPT lose four seats in Parliament, yet still maintain a comfortable majority.
+The parliamentary elections of 2005 aroused accusations from opposition parties and international observers that President Emomali Rahmon corruptly manipulated the election process and unemployment.
+Elections in February 2010 saw the ruling PDPT lose four seats in Parliament, yet still maintain a majority.
 The Organization for Security and Co-operation in Europe election observers said the 2010 polling "failed to meet many key OSCE commitments" and that "these elections failed on many basic democratic standards."
 The government insisted that only minor violations had occurred, which would not affect the will of the Tajik people.